A Day In Wooster, OH

 We are so thankful to everyone who made this day possible—from the Best Buddies chapter to the students, staff, and community members who welcomed us so warmly.

-If you are part of a Best Buddies chapter or a local school district and are interested in bringing this kind of inclusive, high-impact experience to your community, we would love to connect.
+If you are part of a Best Buddies chapter, a local school district or an organization looking to increase inclusive experiences, consider bringing in this inclusive, high-impact experience to your community!

 NO FEAR, IMPROVANEERS!